grz0zrg/fsynth/documentation/mk/docs/tutorials/multitimbrality.md

 ## About

-Fragment multitimbrality is done by splitting the canvas in a multitude of independant parts and assigning (not mandatory) an output channel to the different slices.
+Fragment multitimbrality is done by splitting the canvas in a multitude of independant parts.

 ## How-to